Having been awarded Leeds Advanced Healthy Schools Award we, as a school, are due to ‘re-validate’ our Healthy Schools status.

 The Healthy Schools Enhancement Model (HSEM) has been designed to help schools to develop the wider thinking and planning they will need to do, in order to achieve better outcomes around health and wellbeing for children and young people.
 It is intended to help schools strive for lasting health and well-being behaviour changes in children and young people, with a particular focus on providing targeted support for those who are most at risk.
 The enhancement model will also help schools identify the links between health and wellbeing and achievement and attainment in school.

-At Temple Moor High School Science College, we are working towards the model by setting up a working party involving staff, students, governors, parents and representatives from the wider community who will work to embed the principles of the Healthy Schools Award throughout the school.
+At Temple Moor High School we are working towards the model by setting up a working party involving staff, students, governors, parents and representatives from the wider community who will work to embed the principles of the Healthy Schools Award throughout the school.
 The work will be carried out during this academic year.